choderalab/software-development/UNIT_TESTING.md

 * [`nose2`](http://nose2.readthedocs.io/en/latest/): A modern replacement for the now-unmaintained (and no longer recommended) [`nose`](http://nose.readthedocs.io/en/latest/) testing framework
 * [`unittest`](https://docs.python.org/3/library/unittest.html#module-unittest): A standard Python testing framework with some limitations

+Once you have the tests automated, you can also enable [continuous integration](https://github.com/choderalab/software-development/blob/master/CONTINUOUS_INTEGRATION.md) for your project to ensure these tests are run on any proposed code changes and ensure changes do not break the code.

 ## Additional points and conventions
 * All tests are typically contained in a folder called `tests/`.
 * The tests folder is typically installed along with the package (by placing it in `packagename/tests/`), which allows the installed package to be tested in place.